9 Best Compound Miter Saws for Woodworking Projects

 The Makita LS1219L is the newest model of their tried and trusted LS models.
 If you’ve used any of the previous LS units in the past like the LS1013 and the LS1018, then you’d surely like this one.

-The sliding rail design has also been changed to reduce footprint of the saw.
-It’s no longer sticking out from the back, but now side by side with the blade arm, so you an place the saw against the wall, and still make cuts conveniently without any obstruction.
+The sliding rail design has also been changed to reduce the overall footprint of the saw.
+It’s no longer sticking out from the back, but now side by side with the blade arm, so you can place it right against the wall, and still make cuts conveniently without any obstruction.

 Pros